-- Give the new convener admin privileges for the section online group.
+- Give the new convener admin privileges for the section online forum.

-- Add the new convener to the list of group representatives on the section’s online group main page.
+- Add the new convener to the list of group representatives on the section’s main AFS webpage.

 - Send a welcome message when these steps are complete.

-AFS will also remove out-going conveners from the contact list, conveners’ group, and remove the convener title and admin privileges from the section group; typically, assuming we are notified of the transition October through December, these steps will be taken in January after the past year’s annual report is in.
+AFS will also remove out-going conveners from the conveners’ group, remove the convener from the section page, and remove admin privileges for the section forum; typically, assuming we are notified of the transition October through December, these steps will be taken in January after the past year’s annual report is in.

 Section Management Procedures

 Sections are largely autonomous in all other aspects of managing their activities and must take responsibility for recording and archiving their own procedures.
 Keep instructions in your shared group space for future use, especially to aid in leadership succession, and send records of past activities to Utah State University.
-Consider depositing records of decision-making and procedures in your group pages, and/or share copies with the Associate Director.
+Consider depositing records of decision-making and procedures in your group pages, and/or share copies with AFS staff.

 Your section email address will help preserve a history of communications about your section’s business.
 File, but do not delete, message sent or received using this section email address.

 According to AFS Bylaws Article X, Section 6, a majority of the Executive Board may revoke a section’s status if a section fails to meet at the Annual Meeting for two years, fails to submit annual budgets or reports, or can be shown to have been conducted in a manner contrary to the purposes of the Society.
 Repeated or egregious violations of these financial and administrative guidelines may also be considered grounds for revoking section status.